glowang/galaxy-brain/workspace/notes/blocks-only-whitelist-interactions.md

-# WHITELIST & BLOCKS ONLY INTERACTIONS
+# Whitelist & Blocks Only Interactions

 * Version message has a "relay" bool.